antoinetavant/1D_PIC/README.md

 ## Acknowledgments

 I have to think about it !
-The list is long...
+The list of my references is long, even though this project is only my own...
+I'd say mostly Vivien Croes and Trevor Lafleur, for now.

+I'll improve the list later.